-In transitioning to the FRCs, MHAP for Kids will continue to accept referrals from the court system and serve youth who end up in court.
-However, the new program model will offer an opportunity for earlier intervention.
+The new program model will offer an opportunity for earlier intervention.
 For example, schools will be able to refer youth to the program prior to CRA involvement.
 One stakeholder suggested that this may result in a younger cohort of youth served.
-Another stakeholder expressed that a departure from the court system would provide the opportunity for a broader population to have access to MHA services.
+Another stakeholder expressed that a departure from the court system would provide the opportunity for a broader population to have access to MHA services due to its more voluntary nature and widely available intake referral line.